Case Study

 Why this matters

 Many AI demos stop at a customer bot.
-Exo Handling pushes a step further: an internal copilot that can observe, guide, and improve customer agents over time.
-That makes the system more operationally interesting than a simple conversational layer.
+Exo Handling goes a step further: an internal copilot that can observe, guide, and improve customer agents over time.
+That is closer to how AI becomes useful in real operational businesses — as a supervised layer inside the workflow, not just a conversational surface.

 Demo